174th Air Refueling Squadron: Iowa Air National Guard

-Was transferred to the new Iowa Air National Guard in May 1946 and became a P-51D Mustang squadron, receiving federal recognition on 23 August 1946, one of the first Air National Guard squadrons activated.
-Assigned to the Sioux Gateway Regional Airport, a former training field during World War II used to train B-17 Flying Fortress aircrews.
+Was transferred to the new Iowa Air National Guard in May 1946 and became a North American P-51D Mustang squadron, receiving federal recognition on 23 August 1946, one of the first Air National Guard squadrons activated.
+Assigned to Sioux Gateway Airport, a former training field during World War II used to train B-17 Flying Fortress aircrews.
 Was assigned to the Iowa ANG 132d Fighter Wing, which consisted of the 124th, along with the 123d Fighter Squadron at Des Moines, and the Nebraska ANG 173d Fighter Squadron at Lincoln, Nebraska.
 The initial component of the unit included 9 rated officers, 7 non-rated officers, and 46 enlisted members for a total of 62 members.
 Today, the 185th consists of nearly 1,000 traditional and full-time military members as well as over 300 air technicians and state contract employees.
-Engaged in routine training exercises, and was upgraded to F-84B Thunderjet jet aircraft in early 1948.
+Engaged in routine training exercises, and was upgraded to Republic F-84B Thunderjet jet aircraft in early 1948.

 Korean War federalization

-Activated to Federal Service during the Korean War, sent to Dow AFB, Maine Used by TAC to train replacement pilots in F-51D Mustang ground support operations, also deployed unit members to Japan and Korea to fly combat missions.
-The 132d was moved to Alexandria AFB, Louisiana in May 1952 again with F-51s replacing the federalized Oklahoma ANG 137th Fighter-Bomber Wing which was deployed to France.
+Activated to Federal Service during the Korean War, sent to Dow Air Force Base, Maine Used by TAC to train replacement pilots in F-51D Mustang ground support operations, also deployed unit members to Japan and Korea to fly combat missions.
+The 132d was moved to Alexandria Air Force Base, Louisiana in May 1952 again with F-51s replacing the federalized Oklahoma ANG 137th Fighter-Bomber Wing which was deployed to France.
 Performed training as a tactical fighter unit until relieved from active service and returned to Iowa ANG jurisdiction in January 1953.